 3. What does your current system look like?

 This question is often best answered by a partner conducting a full site assessment (with your permission of course) for your cloud migration so nothing is missed.
 What solutions do you already have hosted in the cloud that you might not want or need to move?
 Some people use programs that are hosted on the provider’s cloud and that might be a better option than moving it to Azure.
-For example, if a client is using Sage Intacct, that’s a great solution that doesn’t need to be migrated.
+For example, if a client is using Infor CSI or Sage Intacct, those are great solutions that don’t need to be migrated.

 Consider reviewing your current Microsoft365 licensing commitment: umbrella-type licenses like Business Premium or the Enterprise-class E3 and E5 licenses already include valuable services like OneDrive, Teams, and SharePoint Online.
 Leveraging these solutions becomes a simple matter of data migration and access training.